recursionpharma/perp/README.md

 - `environment-conda.yml` - For conda and mamba resolvers.
 This version should use only conda channels and/or meta-channels.
 - `environment-pip.yml` - Similar to above, but should use PyPI versions of all dependencies.
-- `environment-lock.yml` - Will be generated automatically when you call `run-suite.sh`
 - `Pipfile` - Used by pyenv.
-- `Pipfile.lock` - Will be generated automatically when you call `run-suite.sh`
 - `pyproject.toml` - Used by poetry.
-- `poetry.lock` - Will be generated automatically when you call `run-suite.sh`
 - `requirements.in` - This is the unpinned requirements file used by pip's resolver.

+The following lock files will be automatically generated for the respective toolchains and placed into a `lockfiles` directory beside the files listed above:

+- `poetry.lock`
+- `environment-lock.yml`
+- `Pipfile.lock`
-- `requirements.txt` - Will be generated automatically when you call `run-suite.sh`
+- `requirements.txt`

 We have leveraged [DepHell](https://github.com/dephell/dephell) largely to do the majority of the conversions.
 There is a convenience script